Shanti Mullick

 Shanti Mullick is an Indian former women's footballer who played as a forward for the India women's national football team.
 Mullick is the first Indian women's footballer to receive the Arjuna Award, the second-highest Indian sports award.

 Career

 Football

 Mullick was born in Kalighat, Kolkata, West Bengal and her father was also a footballer who served in the military.

 Mullick represented India at the AFC Women's Championships where the team reached the finals twice and finished as runners-up in the 1980 and 1983 editions.
 She played for the national team managed by legendary Sushil Bhattacharya.
 Her team also finished in third place in the 1981 edition.
-She captained the Indian team between 1981 and 1983.
+She captained the Indian team in 1983.
 Mullick was the first women's footballer to score a hat-trick for India in a 5–0 victory over Singapore in the 1981 AFC Women's Championship.

 Following her retirement, she runs a football academy and coaches youth women's footballers.